nucleartide/Breadforge/.github/pull_request_template.md

 ## How it works

 > Explain what you did, how you did it, and why you did it.
-Also: what you learned, and any lessons that might be useful to others.
+Also any lessons that might be useful to others.
 >
-> Ideally, this could be a blog post paragraph all on its own.
+> (Note to self: it's easiest to do a stream-of-consciousness writeup of what you did.)

 ...